urboi11/IT4045-Final-Project/README.md

 - Ethan Goudy

 ### Project Overview:
 University students want to go into new experiences feeling prepared.
-Currently, there is not an easily accessible way fo college students to view ratings for a course.
-Rate My Professor allows students to see what prior students have said about the course, such as technologies used, example syllabi, how other students thought it related to their majors, etc. As such, we want to develop RateMyCourse to give students an easy way to collect infomration about their courses prior to thei semester starting.
+Currently, there is not an easily accessible way for college students to view ratings for a course.
+Rate My Professor allows students to see what prior students have said about the course, such as technologies used, example syllabi, how other students thought it related to their majors, etc. As such, we want to develop RateMyCourse to give students an easy way to collect infomration about their courses prior to their semester starting.

 ### Goals and Objectives
 - To allow students to provide ratings and feedback for courses.
-- To provide a searchable catalog of unviersity courses base on course ID.
+- To provide a searchable catalog of unviersity courses based on course ID.
 - To enable students to see comments from previous students about a course.

 ### Functional Requirements